 - Go to Selector → Create a new column by clicking on the button Add New Column, then click the Column Options dropdown arrow and select Use CSS Selector.

 - The Use CSS selector dialog box appears.

 - Enter Selector: enter selector of the element you want to select.

 - Enter attribute: enter attribute node of element node (this field is optional).

-- Cancel: Closes screen and saves your regular expression.
+- Cancel: Closes screen and saves your CSS Selector.

 The following example demonstrates possible ways to select elements using CSS selectors.